vedantbhatiaa/financial-signal-agent/README.md

 ![FastAPI query response](images/query.jpg)

 Every response includes the answer, which tools were invoked, source citations, and latency.
-Full API docs at `http://localhost:8000/docs`.

 ---